UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 In the following situations, the Bluetooth adapter will automatically attempt to reconnect to the host phone that it was most recently paired to:
 - Power on.
 - Bluetooth connection lost (e.g., if you move the host phone out of range, then it will attempt to reconnect when brough back in range).
-- Bluetooth pairing is canceled or timed out.

 ### Alphanumeric Input